daveredrum/ScanRefer/README.md

 If you would like to access to the ScanRefer dataset, please fill out [this form](https://forms.gle/aLtzXN12DsYDMSXX6).
 Once your request is accepted, you will receive an email with the download link.

 > Note: In addition to language annotations in ScanRefer dataset, you also need to access the original ScanNet dataset.
-Please refer to the [ScanNet project page](https://github.com/ScanNet/ScanNet) for more details.
+Please refer to the [ScanNet Instructions](data/scannet/README.md) for more details.

 Download the dataset by simply executing the wget command:
 ```shell